-Holy Hog will open a new location on the 100 level this season.
-The local BBQ restaurant opened their first location on the Bud Light Party Deck at the beginning of last season.
+Holy Hog has a new location on the 100 level.
+The local BBQ restaurant opened their first location on the Bud Light Party Deck at the beginning of the 2014-15.
 Items available at Holy Hog include award winning barbeque, mac n’ cheese, beef brisket sandwiches and other favorites from their restaurant menu.

 The Lightning will be offering fans the option to purchase value meal items at select locations around Amalie Arena.
 Value items at Lightning home games will include $4 Kayem hot dog, $4 garden salad, $4 chicken nuggets, $5 Lynchburg nuggets and fries and $8.75 super slice of pizza and a 12 oz. soda.